MedusaRE/Medusa/README.md

   decompiler)
 - and more!

+If you would like to view a version of this document in another way, type `curl medusa-re.org` into your terminal, and press Enter/Return.

 ## Installation
 ### Requirements
 The exact commands necessary to install the requirements for Medusa will differ